Zecao/ExecutorOpenDssBr/README.md

 2. **FeederExample**: This directory contains a 13.8 kV feeder *.dss files, created by the data base exporter [ExportadorGeoPerdasDSS](https://github.com/Zecao/ExportadorGeoPerdasDSS).
 The files must be placed in a subdirectory with the same feeder name.
 There are also a subdirectory with some .xlsx and .txt files with external resources to run the *.dss files, such as the "linecode" and the "load profiles" files.
 I've included thise files in a separated subdirectory, as they are the same for all feeders.

+In addition to **OpenDSSengine.dll** the project uses the following dlls from other projects (all of them included):
+- OpenDSS Extensions from Unicamp (dss_capi, dss_sharp, libklusolvex, libwinpthread dlls)
-In addition to **OpenDSSengine.dll** and the OpenDSS Extensions (from Unicamp), the project uses the  dll **EEPlus.dll** which allows Excel files to be read in the C#.
-All the dll files are included in this project.
+- **EEPlus.dll**: which allows Excel files to be read in the C#;
+- QuickGraph dlls.

 Most of the code are in portuguese, but I'm making efforts (in every release) to translate some code to english.